mryeminthu/Capstone-Project/README.md

 ### Setup

-- Clone this repository to your desired folder:
+ Clone this repository to your desired folder:
-  a.
-Click Code button (shown in green color)
+  - Click Code button (shown in green color)
-  b.
-Copy URL.
+  - Copy URL.
-  c.
-Please clone it with the following command: git clone <url>
+  - Please clone it with the following command: git clone <url>

 ### Install